CARTAvis/carta-archived/README.md

 2. wcslib
 3. flex
 4. bison
-5. gsl (carta requires 2.1 version of source code to build,  and casa/code seems not require version and we usually install apt/ym version, 1.5 for casa/code)
+5. gsl (carta uses 2.1 version of gsl source code to build,  and casa/code seems not require version and we usually install apt/ym version, 1.5 for casa/code)
-6. Cython (?,required by carta, but not sure is required by casa-submodues)
+6. Cython ?(required by carta, but not sure is required by casa-submodues)
 7. gfortan (carta uses ast library which uses gforan, and casacore uses this, too)
+8. Qt. (carta uses 5.3.2, 5.4/5.5 may be ok. casa & its needed qwt uses 4.8.5)
+9. qwt (carta uses qt 5.3.2 to build qwt 6.1.2 and casa submodule, code uses 4.8.5 to build qwt 6.1.0)

-***How to change the revision of casa we use to build***
+#### 3.How to change the revision of casa we use to build

 Go to `buildcasa.sh`, change the svn revision of casa we use to checkout.
 Now we use a fixed revision around September, 2016.

-***Start from August, 2016 to November, 2016, namaspace of casa libs was changing**
+#### 4.Start from August, 2016 to November, 2016, namaspace of casa libs was changing

 It transited from **CASA::** to **CASACORE::**.
 So do not use the combination of the submodules (casacore and code) during this time.